Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 ### Decorations

-HmGui Containers can be optionally assigned an outer margin (free space outside itself) and a border.
-These decorations are drawn outside of the Container's enclosing rectangle so that when fixed or percent sizes are specified for child elements, they are applied only to the current interior size of their parent Container.
+HmGui elements can be optionally assigned an outer margin (free space outside itself) and a border.
+These decorations are drawn outside of the element's enclosing rectangle.
+If the element is a Container, when fixed or percent sizes are specified for child elements, they are applied only to the current interior size of their parent Container.

 Other decorations that Containers can have are inner padding (free space) inside its enclosing rectangle, and (for Containers with Horizontal or Vertical layout) spacing in between each child element in the dimension specified by that layout model.